ucsb-cs9/s25/_lab/lab08.md

 ```

 # Debugging
 As part of the debugging process, we are providing you two functions to visually represent the BST to ensure it looks similar to what you'd expect.
-Make use of these carefully through multiple steps of your methods: e.g., you can print out the visual representation of your subtree in each step of the recursion so that you can validate your theoretical assumption in action.
+Make use of these carefully through multiple steps of your methods: e.g., you can print out the visual representation of your subtree _at each step of the recursion_ so that you can validate your theoretical assumption in action.

 If you want to call this method inside your methods, you can do this by running `show_tree(self.root)` or `show_tree(node)` or `show_tree(apartment_listing_object.root)`.

-Below is the code snippet for the functions and the corresponding logic to see it in action -
+Below is the code snippet for the functions and the corresponding logic to see it in action.

 ```python
 def show_tree(node):